jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-03-08-11:19:59/index.md

 But this discovery of a possibility to do a PhD in part-time, has reinvigorated my spirit and changed all my plans.
 I changed my first preference to Foreign Services (IFS).
 As far as I'm aware of, the initial years though demand responsibility, one will find enough time to pursue their interests while being in the service (IFS).

-**The Cherry of this PhD Plan:** The change of my primary area of research from Theoretical CS to Theoretical Economics - **Mechanism Design, Game Theory, Choices etc.,** all of these topics concern with the operations happening in strategic environments, which is exactly the core aspect of IFS job.
+**The Cherry of this PhD Plan:** The change of my primary area of research from Theoretical CS to Theoretical Economics - **Mechanism Design, Game Theory, Choices & Decision Theory etc.,** all of these topics concern with the operations happening in strategic environments, which is exactly the core aspect of IFS job.
 This convergence of my research and professional interests is a blessing to me.
 Also, by obtaining a PhD , I will by default get to lead the Economics/Political Wing within the Foreign Services Divisions.

 **Thus, in the end, my personal, professional & all kinds of interests are converging together into one beautiful circle.**